mmkari/react-star-picker/docs/components/StarRenderer.md

 |};
 ```

-- `index`: the zero based index of this star
+- `index`: the zero based index of the star being rendered
 - `selectedIndex`: index of the star matching the current rating
 - `hoverIndex`: index of the star currently hovered on
 - `starRendererProps`: optional formatting props (explained separately below)